alfroid2k/thetask/README.md

 there are no UI tests as though I feel we can just add previews to the composable to test different ui states.
 I would however add espresso tests should we have a flow or something particular that we would like to test.

 ### DI
-I have madu use of koin for
+I have made use of koin for DI and used the sharedViewmodel to communicate between the fragment and activity